davisjustinw/cooktree/dev_log.md

   - name
   - password
   - avatar
+* User can search
-* User can search and invite people to their circle
+[x] User can invite people to their circle
 * User can search Recipes
 * User can search People and see Recipes they are connected to
 * User can create a Recipe
   - Name
-* User can add steps
-* Steps contain
-  - ingredients
-  - tools
-  - techniques (one or many)
-  - photo
-  - output (usable in later steps?)

 * memories
   - quotes
   - photos
   - connections to people
 * users can add memories to Recipes.

-[x] Users are People
-[x] People don't have to be users
+[x] Users don't have to be logged in users
-* People connect to Recipes
+[x] People connect to Recipes/makes
 [x] People may connect to other people
 * Connections have meta data (ate, cooked etc)

-* User can step through different makes of a Recipe.
+[x] User can step through different makes of a Recipe.
 * User can make a new iteration of a Recipe.
 * User can iterate off any make of a Recipe.
 * User can see who made a specific version of a Recipe.